 ADU

-About once a week, someone will give me a call with questions about adding an ADU to their home.
-Writing a blog post has been long overdue, so I thought TODAY was the perfect day to get started.
+About once a week, someone will call me with questions about adding an ADU to their home or property.
+Writing a blog post has been long overdue, so I thought TODAY was the perfect day to start.
 I’m glad you’re here to read this.

 What is an ADU?

 An ADU is an Accessory Dwelling Unit.
 Most neighborhoods are zoned for single-family homes.
-For example, an R-1 Zone means 1 home per property.
-An R-2 Zone means you can build up to 2 single-family homes or a duplex, with a maximum of 2 dwellings on site.
+For example, an R-1 Zone means one home per property.
+An R-2 Zone means you can build up to two single-family homes or a duplex, with a maximum of two dwellings on the site.
 An R-3 zone allows a triplex or even a small apartment, depending on density & parking restrictions.
 An R-4 Zone has less restrictive density requirements, so an R-4 zone is where most large apartments are built.

 Under the previous code, a “granny flat” was limited to a maximum of 640 Sq.
 Ft.
 Here in Los Angeles, you can build an ADU up to a maximum of 1,200 Sq.
 Ft.
-There are a few restrictions like the ADU should be located behind the main home and should not exceed the size of the main home on site.
+There are a few restrictions, like the ADU should be located behind the main home and should not exceed the size of the main house on the site.

 The ADU can be attached to the main dwelling, or it can be detached.
 The ADU can be built from the ground up, or it can be converted from an existing accessory structure on site, like a garage, recreation room, or pool room.

 If you have an existing garage that is 2′-6″ from the rear property line and 1′-0″ from the side property line, the new ADU can maintain the same rear and side yard.
-Still, any new additions would need to be a minimum of 5′-0″ from the rear property line and 5′-0″ from the side property line(s).
+Still, any new additions must be a minimum of 5′-0″ from the rear property line and 5′-0″ from the side property line(s).
 Also, no openings, such as windows, are permitted on walls less than 3′-0″ from the property line.
+Some cities may allow a 4′-0″ rear yard & 4′-0″side yard setback.
+Still, due to fire safety regulations, no openings are allowed less than 3′-0″ from the property line.

 Can I build an ADU above an existing garage?

-Yes, the ADU can be 1 or 2 stories, but is limited to 1,200 Sq.
-Ft. maximum.
-If the existing garage sits a minimum of 5′-0″ from the rear and 5′-0″ from the side property lines, the new ADU can be built on top of the existing garage.
-Any new additions must also meet the required rear and side yard requirements.
+Yes, the ADU can be one or two stories, but it is limited to a maximum of 1,200 square feet.
+Ft.
+If the existing garage is at least 5′-0″ from the rear and 5′-0″ from the side property lines, the new ADU can be built on top of it.
+Any new additions must also meet the rear and side yard requirements.

-If the existing garage is 4′-0″ from the rear and 3-0″ from the side property line, then the 2nd story ADU would need to be offset from the property lines to meet the minimum requirements of 5′-0″ rear & 5′-0″ side yards.
+If the existing garage is 4′-0″ from the rear and 3-0″ from the side property line, then the second-story ADU would need to be offset from the property lines to meet the minimum requirements of 5′-0″ rear and 5′-0″ side yards.

-Some neighborhoods might have a maximum lot coverage, so that will need to be taken into account.
-For the most part, though, if you have an R-1 lot and are within half a mile of public transportation and can meet the 5′-0″ side and rear minimum distances, then it’s most probable that you can add an ADU to your property.
+Some neighborhoods might have a maximum lot coverage, so that will need to be considered.
+For the most part, though, if you have an R-1 lot, are within half a mile of public transportation, and can meet the 5′-0″ side and rear minimum distances, then it’s most probable that you can add an ADU to your property.

 What are the benefits of an ADU?